 Quiz Lead Generation 2.0 – connecting to MailChimp

-We designed Riddle as an easy to use, super powerful quiz marketing platform.
+We designed Riddle as an easy to use, flexible quiz platform – ideal for powering your own quiz marketing funnel.

 Here’s how you can get going: